 “We are unable to respond to requests from uninvolved parties regarding those issues, to mitigate the likelihood of false or unauthorized reports.
 If you are not an authorized representative but you are in contact with the individual, encourage the individual to file a report through our forms.”
 And why is that?

-A month ago, CNBC interviewed Twitter’s CEO Dick Costelo and called on users to ask question, and the questions were mostly directed to safety, following questions such as “Why is reporting spam easy, but reporting death and rape threats hard?”, and “Why rape is not a violation of your ToS?”.
+CNBC once interviewed Twitter’s CEO Dick Costelo and called on users to ask a question.
+The questions were mostly directed to safety as well as “Why is reporting spam easy, but reporting death and rape threats hard?”, and “Why rape is not a violation of your ToS?”.

 — Carl Quintanilla (@carlquintanilla) July 29, 2014

-While this is a great initiative by users that can pave a way to creating a different approach to dealing with online harassment, and perhaps even community, without Twitter’s cooperation, the problems is not addressed properly, still in the level of Twitter’s solution.
+While this is a great initiative by users that can pave a way to creating a different approach to dealing with online harassment, and perhaps even community, without Twitter’s cooperation, the problem is not addressed properly, still in the level of Twitter’s solution.

-Maybe they should hire more people who will address these social problems, as Danielle Citron, the law professor at the University of Maryland, proposed regarding recent Facebook’s law suit.
+Maybe they should hire more people who will address these social problems, as Danielle Citron, the law professor at the University of Maryland, proposed regarding recent Facebook’s lawsuit.